 The Company has a deferred share unit ("DSU") plan under which qualifying participants receive certain compensation in the form of DSUs.
-With effect from July 1, 2016, certain Company non-executive directors have received fifty percent or more of their director fees payable in DSUs.
+Certain Company non-executive directors receive fifty percent or more of their director fees payable in DSUs.
 DSUs are initially valued at the five-day weighted average market price of the Common Shares at the date of grant, with the value adjusted based on fair value on the closing share price at the end of each subsequent reporting period.

-As at March 31, 2020, the Company's share price increased in comparison to December 31, 2019 and, accordingly, a fair value increase of \$0.1 million has been recorded in the DSU liability and as a net expense.
+As at June 30, 2020, the Company's share price decreased in comparison to December 31, 2019 and, accordingly, a fair value decrease has been recorded in the DSU liability.
+This decrease is offset by the fair value of the DSUs issued during the period and a net increase in the liability has thus been recognised.